-Alaska is known at the last great frontier, and like any frontier, it can be difficult to traverse.
-With a limited amount of roads and other transportation, the easiest way to get around the picturesque coastline is via boat.
+Alaska is known at the last frontier, and like any frontier, it can be difficult to traverse.
+With a limited amount of roads and other transportation, the easiest way to get around the picturesque coastline is via boat or plane.
 Luckily, that’s also the best way to view the natural scenery.

 And as word spreads about the beauty of taking an Alaskan cruise — and as the cruise industry grows in general — more and more people are considering taking a trip.

 The good news is that with increased interest in cruises to the region, cruise lines are sailing more ships to Alaska.
 Today, there is a staggering amount of Alaskan cruises to choose from across every budget, cruise line, and itinerary.

 If you’re looking for cheap Alaskan cruises, however, then you need to be prepared to shop around.
 Trips to this area are seasonal — sailing from May through September.
 Since there is only a limited window of time to cruise, prices are considerably higher than similar Caribbean cruises you might be familiar with.
 As well, prices change frequently.

 Below, we highlight some of the cheapest 2021 Alaskan cruises.
 The prices for these trips start at just $299 per person.
 But before we get too far, here are some tips on how to find the most affordable trips to this region…

 How to Find the Cheapest Alaskan Cruise Deals (Best Deals Below)

 Sail Early in the Season